Page updated 6/22/2020

 Q: As employers, library directors can tell staff who display symptoms to stay home.
 Can library staff bar patrons who appear ill?

-A: 3/23/2020 update: As the Governor's "Stay at Home" order is now in effect statewide, this question is moot.
-Prior to that order, at a fundamental level, libraries cannot bar patrons arbitrarily, and librarians are not trained to serve a medical diagnostic role.
+A: At a fundamental level, libraries cannot bar patrons arbitrarily, and librarians are not trained to serve a medical diagnostic role.
 If there is widespread concern about ill patrons, the library can consider closing.
 Before that step is taken, educate patrons about ways to avoid spreading germs; make hand sanitizer, disinfecting wipes, and soap and hot water available for them to use; and consider posting signs encouraging people experiencing symptoms to stay home.

 Q: I've heard that UV light disinfecting devices can kill COVID-19 that may be living on library books or other materials.
 Is this true?